 Day 5: Family Fun at Rainbow Falls and Imiloa Astronomy Center

 We met with another couple friend (with their mom and daughter too) and they took us to Rainbow Falls and the Imiloa Astronomy Center of Hawaii.
 It was a quick stop at Rainbow Falls because it was raining so we did not really see any “rainbow”.
 We had a blast at Imiloa though, practically because we love learning and places like it will always be fascinating to us.

-Just look at Larry (photo above) getting all nerdy with Rich, my friend Sheila’s husband.
+Just look at Larry (photo below) getting all nerdy with Rich, my friend Sheila’s husband.
 This is what happens when scientists meet.
 We also loved their planetarium which reminded me of the Samuel Oschin Planetarium at the Griffith Observatory in Los Angeles, California.